LucasRodriguesOliveira/gdm_scribe/README.md

 **Hall** is a FE project that helps using **Scribe**, can be run locally and it's much simpler, since the only objective is to be a helper

 But you can also
- - Download Insomnia json file that contains my own instructions and samples (pretty useful)
+ - Download Insomnia json file that contains my own instructions and samples (pretty useful)[^1]
- - Ask to participate the Insomnia organization (always up-to-date requests) (also with my samples)
+ - Ask to participate the Insomnia organization (always up-to-date requests) (also with my samples)[^1]
- - Access OpenAPI documentation made with Swagger at `/docs` with **Scribe** project running
+ - Access OpenAPI documentation made with Swagger at `/docs` with **Scribe** project running [^2]
-   - Obviously, open in your browser
- - Or challenge the gods by typing at random until you can successfully open the terminal, use curl to make the request, successfully call correctly each route and get the desired behaviour (<del>or write shakespeare</del>)
+ - Or challenge the gods by typing at random until you can successfully open the terminal, use curl to make the request, successfully call correctly each route and get the desired behaviour (<del>or write shakespeare</del>)[^3]

 ## Tests